The following Construction practice note provides comprehensive and up to date legal information covering:

 Parties with design liability may, however, be required to exercise different standards of care in relation to the design—some may be subject to an absolute obligation to ensure the completed design is fit for purpose, whereas others may merely be required to exercise reasonable skill and care.
 Responsibility for design is allocated in different ways depending on the procurement route selected and the parties may also expressly modify the standard of care required in relation to design in the building contract and consultant appointments.
 This Practice Note looks at the issues surrounding design and standards of care in what can be a contentious area between the employer and the construction/design team.

-This Practice Note focuses on the relationship between the employer and the design team, but the same principles would apply if a third party were to make a claim against a designer (eg a funder, purchaser or tenant under a collateral warranty).
-It also considers some of the other duties that designers on a construction
+This Practice Note focuses on the relationship between the employer and the design team, but the same principles would apply if a third party were to make a claim against a designer (eg a funder, purchaser or tenant under a warranty'>collateral warranty).
+It also considers some of the other duties that designers on a construction project may have

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.